FoundationDB/fdb-record-layer/docs/Overview.md

 * *field*: Get that field from the Record required.
 * *nest*: Requires the calling field to be a message, not a primitive type.
 This will grab that message's nested field.
 Also takes any other expression.
-* *concat*: Append different values to each other, as seperate elements. fanout will be preserved.
+* *concat*: Append different values to each other, as separate elements. fanout will be preserved.
 Note: concat within a nest appears side by side with everything else, but FanType.Concatenate creates a nested list.
 This is to ensure that the index in the list always corresponds to a single expression.

 * *FanType.FanOut*: _requires repeated_ Causes multiple keys to be created, one for each value of the field
 * *FanType.Concatenate*: _requires repeated_ Causes multiple values to be concatenated into a nested tuple within a single element